khx0/mpl-benchmarks/README.md

 ## Python and matplotlib versions
 All shown examples have been tested with Python 3 (version 3.7.2) and matplotlib version 3.1.3.
+Upgrade to test this library with python 3.7.6 is in progress.
 Support for Python 2 is dropped.
 However copying some snippets from the scripts will most likely also (still) work with Python 2.7, as they were originally